 Old flex, new flex and lousy hardtails with drop bars

 Adding some mechanical squish to a road bike isn’t new.
 The Pinarello Dogma K8-S with its elastomer rear suspension, for instance, is really just a rehash of the Klein design from 2001.
 The Cannondale Slate with a suspension fork?
 RockShox had suspension forks on road bikes at Paris-Roubaix in the early 1990s.

-We’ve also seen a number of suspension designs at the stem of a seatpost over the years.
-The most recent of which is the BodyFloat, which Californian Denise Mueller just used in her 147mph paced land speed record ride.
+We’ve also seen a number of suspension designs at the stem and seatpost over the years.
+The most recent is the BodyFloat, which Californian Denise Mueller just used in her 147mph paced land speed record ride.

 So why haven’t any of these designs taken hold?
 If smoother is indeed faster, and everyone likes to be comfortable, then why don’t we see widespread adoption of mechanical suspension on road bikes?